sqor/CommonServiceInterface/README.md

 As you will see, there are two main parts of our em_service.erl callback module:

 ### 1. Beavioural functions
 Implementing a service needs some housekeeping.
-When the service server is launched through a start() or start_link(), the init_service function is called in the callback module.
+When the service server is launched through a start() or start_link(), the init_service() function is called in the callback module.
 Here, the service shall initialize it's global state and return with an {ok,ServiceState} tuple.
 This ServiceState is used to pass the global state when starting to process each and every request.

-terminate_service is the counterpart of init_service.
+terminate_service() is the counterpart of init_service().
 It is called when the service is being terminated, so this is the last place where the cleanups shall be executed before a service shuts down.

 When a request reaches the server, it calls the callback module's init(Args,ServiceState) function to initialize the processing thread.
 It shall return with {ok,RequestState} that is used during  processing of a specific request.
 Here a DB connection could be taken from a pool for example and pass it back as part of the RequestState.